 A wet snow is falling.
 The wind is howling.
 And you have to shovel the driveway, walk to the library, or wait at the bus stop.
 Are you destined to be miserably damp and cold?
 Not if you're wearing a parka!

-Such multi-layered jackets or coats are designed to keep out the snow, wind, and cold in extreme weather.
-You can find parkas made for every type of weather from a cool San Francisco fog to Antarctic conditions, and the prices vary just that widely, too.
-We took a look at a variety of jackets from quality manufacturers to show you just what to look for in the perfect parka.
+Such multilayered jackets or coats are designed to keep out the snow, wind, and cold in extreme weather.
+You can find parkas made for every type of weather, from a cool San Francisco fog to Antarctic conditions, and the prices vary just that widely, too.
+We took a look at a variety of jackets from quality manufacturers, to show you just what to look for in the perfect parka.

 Different Parkas for Different Climates

-If you live in a temperate climate, a very basic coat like the Woolrich Men's Mountain Parka ($89.95 with $10.95 s&h, a low by $33) is advisable.
-It features a shell of DuPont Taslan nylon and a 70% wool liner, and comes with a hood and plenty of cargo pockets.
-This parka isn't completely waterproof, and the light lining won't protect you on the lower end of the thermometer, but it's a reasonable price for a cool weather parka.
+If you live in a temperate climate, a basic coat like the Hollister Channel Quilted Parka ($48, with free shipping over $50) is advisable.
+It features an interior fleece lining, and comes with a hood and plenty of pockets.
+This parka isn't said to be waterproof, and fleece doesn't trap heat like goose down does, but it's a reasonable price for a cool weather parka.

 Parka Insulation: Wool, Fleece, Goose Down, and More